al3xzheng/Elevator/README.md

-This Elevator class is a structure that I plan on follow when I create a real life elevator model and the control systems that shall be considered.
+This Elevator class is a structure that I followed when I created a real life elevator model and the control systems that shall be considered.

-This also acts to develop my knowledge on Data Structures.
+This project is currently put on hold.